dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Improving mobile app management support for selective wipe <!--581242-->
 End users will be given additional guidance on how to regain access to work or school data if that data is automatically removed due to the "Offline interval before app data is wiped" policy.<!--, or the removal of the Intune Company Portal on Android.-->

+__Progress bar when launching the Company Portal on iOS__<!--665978-->
+The Company Portal for iOS is introducing a progress bar on the launch screen to provide the user with information about the loading processes that occur.
+There will be a phased rollout of the progress bar to replace the spinner.
+This means that some of your users will see the new progress bar while others will continue to see the spinner.

 ### See also
 See [What’s New in Microsoft Intune](whats-new-in-microsoft-intune.md) for details on recent developments.